HMJW/POS-for-Chinese/README.md

 ## running

 ```
+mkdir save                   # or define other path to save model and vocab
 python train.py --pre_emb    # train the model with pretrained embedding
 python evaluate.py           # reload the model and evaluate test file
 ```